UNIBZ-Programming-Project/lab-git/README.md

 1. Edit `Main.java` to fix the invocation of `new Dog()` (i.e. add the `age` parameter when creating `Dog` objects)
 1. Add and commit your changes to your local repository.
 1. Push your changes to your remote repository.
-1. Merge `dogs` into `main`.
+1. Merge `owners` into `main`.
 1. Resolve the conflicts git will identify.
+In the resulting code, your `Dog` class must have the age attribute (including in its constructor) and the `Owner` object must be created and printed on the `main()`.
+1. Create a merge commit.
-1. Make a merge commit and push it to remote repository.
+1. Push the merge to your remote repository.

 ## Exercise 6

-1. Checkout the `main` branch.
-1. Add a `Cat.java` file:
+1. On the `main` branch, add a `Cat.java` file:
     ```java
     public class Cat {
       String name;